 During recent years, a rising complexity of the problems in the area of wastewater treatment can be observed.
-On the one hand, major reasons can be found in the growing requirements for purification and the interweaving to a high degree by connections and dependencies of sewer systems, WWTP, and receiving water.
-On the other hand, the technologies for measurements of the quality parameters as well as the process control systems have become more powerful and more inexpensive.
+On the one hand, major reasons can be found in the increasing requirements for purification and the interweaving to a high degree by connections and dependencies of sewer system, WWTP, and receiving water.
+On the other hand, the technologies for measurements of the quality parameters as well as the process control systems have become more powerful and less expensive.
 Nevertheless, such systems are still a cost factor.
-Due to the fact of low public budgets, the use of latest technologies or even expensive changes in the WWTP infrastructure is often impossible.
+Due to the fact of low public budgets, the use of latest technologies or even expensive enhancements in the WWTP infrastructure is often impossible.

-Thus, approaches for optimisation of existing plants attract more and more the attention, which make extensive use of the plant-inherent potentials.
+Thus, approaches for optimization of existing plants attract more and more the attention, which make extensive use of the plant-inherent potentials.
 At this stage, methods and technologies from AI have been discovered to play an important role.
 Even though measuring and control technologies are improving, the problem of incomplete or missing data still exists because many parameters are difficult to be determined or cannot be determined at all.
 Furthermore, in specific cases, the measured data might not be representative for the overall system.
 Therefore, it often happens that the WWTP operator must control the plant rather with his experience from past events than with sophisticated machines.
 When it comes to capturing and especially drawing conclusions from experiences, AI offers with Case-Based Reasoning a powerful technology, which has already proved its potentials in different industrial applications (see, e.g., [Bergmann et al., 1999]).
-In this paper, we will present several examples for CBR approaches in wastewater treatment.
+In this paper, we will present several examples for possible applications for CBR in wastewater treatment.

 The paper is structured as follows.
-In section 2, we will present a Decision Support System (DSS) based on a CBR approach to Identification and Counteraction for Harmful Microorganisms in WWTPs.
-Section 3 describes an architecture for a predictive WWTP controller that bases its decisions for the plant control on past events and situations captured in cases.
-The system has been tailored to a relatively unknown kind of WWTP, the Sequencing Batch Reactors.
-Furthermore, we present in Section 3 the research project "Messel", within parts of our suggested architecture have been implemented and tested in a simulated environment.
-In Section 4, we take a look at other CBR approaches in the field of wastewater treatment.
-Section 5 end with the conclusions.
+In Section 2 we will describe an architecture for a predictive WWTP controller that bases its decisions for the plant control on past events and situations captured in cases.
+The system has been tailored to Sequencing Batch Reactors.
+We will also present results of three offline CBR models, which have been developed to predict the influent flow rate, the sludge settling curves, and the endogenous denitrification rate.
+Section 3 will focus on a DSS based on a CBR approach for Identification and Counteraction for Harmful Microorganisms in WWTPs.
+In Section 4 we will outline methods for the optimization of the prediction accuracy.
+In Section 5, we take a look at other CBR approaches in the field of wastewater treatment.
+Section 6 ends with the conclusions.